MonoNPHM: Dynamic Head Reconstruction from Monocular Videos: Introduction

 In this work, we propose \OURS, a neural parametric head model tailored towards monocular 3D reconstruction from RGB videos.
 We model an appearance field, coupled with a signed distance field (SDF) that represents the geometry, in \emph{canonical space}.
 Facial expressions are represented using a backward deformation field that establishes correspondences from \emph{posed space} into the canonical space.
 Additionally, we augment our backward deformation model using hyper-dimensions~\cite{hypernerf}, in order to increase the dynamic capacity of our model.
 Building on top of our parametric model, we perform photometric 3D head tracking, by optimizing for latent geometry, appearance, and expression codes.
 To establish an RGB loss, we utilize SDF-based volumetric rendering \cite{wang2021neus} of rays in posed space which are backward-warped into canonical space.
 To account for different lighting conditions we incorporate spherical harmonics shading \cite{spherical_harmonics} into the volumetric rendering.
 Additionally, we find that a landmark loss is crucial for robust tracking through extreme facial movements.
 We use a discrete set of facial anchor points that is tightly coupled with our geometry representation \cite{giebenhain2023nphm}.
 We forward-warp the anchors by numerically inverting our backward deformation field using iterative root finding \cite{chen2021snarf} and project them into image space to compute our landmark loss.

-Compared to our strongest baselines we improve the reconstruction fidelity, measured by unidirectional chamfer distance, by 20\%.
+Compared to our strongest baselines we improve the reconstruction fidelity, measured by Chamfer distance, by 20\%.
 To sum up our contributions are as follows: \begin{itemize} \item We introduce \OURS, a neural parametric head model that jointly models appearance, geometry, and expression and is augmented with hyper-dimensions for an increased dynamics capacity. \item We tightly condition our appearance network on the underlying geometry, to allow for meaningful gradients during inverse rendering, which we formulate based on dynamic volume rendering of implicit surfaces. \item We introduce a landmark loss using discrete facial anchor points that are tightly coupled with our implicit geometry.

 \end{itemize}

 \newcolumntype{Y}{>{ \arraybackslash}X} \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}